Aishwarya3011/Neurophysics/README.md

 ## Data:

+The data for this project is a .mat file which has been protected for privacy reasons.
+Here is a gist of the data and the analysis.

 1. Rat walks on an elevated table to get food.
 2. 12 trials done on different rats.
 3. Position (x, y) of a rat across n observation time points.